 Loliware’s Shark Tank Pitch

-Though their company was just three months old, Chelsea and Leigh Ann knew they could go further.
-They signed up for Shark Tank season seven, seeking $150,000 for a 15% equity stake.
+Although the startup was just three months old, Chelsea and Leigh Ann signed up for season seven of Shark Tank, seeking $150,000 for a 15% equity stake.

-The ladies didn’t disappoint in their presentation.
-Everything went well, from introducing their products to handing out samples.
+Everything went well with the pitch, from introducing the products to handing out samples.
 The ladies revealed that they had an ongoing funding round with $600,000 left to raise.
 Typically, the Sharks don’t like when companies have already raised money as their equity could get diluted in the future.

 Robert Herjavec offered to finish the round if another Shark joined him.
-Different teams formed, but the ones who won were Mark Cuban and Barbara Corcoran, with $600,000 for 25%.
+Different teams formed, but Mark Cuban and Barbara Corcoran won with a bid of $600,000 for 25%.
 Once again, Mark Cuban got picked over poor Robert.